Vermont, New Jersey flooded as Irene spares NYC

 | FAIRFIELD, N.J./BRATTLEBORO, Vermont

-FAIRFIELD, N.J./BRATTLEBORO, Vermont New Jersey and Vermont struggled with their worst flooding in decades on Monday, a day after Hurricane Irene slammed an already soaked region with torrential rain, dragging away homes and submerging neighbourhoods underwater.
+FAIRFIELD, N.J./BRATTLEBORO, Vermont New Jersey and Vermont struggled with their worst flooding in decades on Monday, a day after Hurricane Irene slammed an already soaked U.S. Northeast with torrential rain, dragging away homes and submerging neighbourhoods underwater.

+The massive storm churned up the U.S. East Coast over the weekend killing at least 38 people in 11 states, in addition to three who died in the Dominican Republic and one in Puerto Rico when the storm was still in the Caribbean, authorities said.

 Spared from Irene's worst fury, New York City went back to work on Monday despite a partially crippled mass transit system and power outages that left 100,000 customers in the metropolitan area and nearly 1 million in the state without electricity.